FriendsOfFlarum/discussion-templates/README.md

 A [Flarum](http://flarum.org) extension that allows you to create customizable templates for new discussions.
 Templates can be assigned per tag or set as a default for discussions without tags.
 Additionally, discussion owners and moderators can set reply templates to guide responses.

+> **Note:** This extension is a direct replacement for the abandoned [`askvortsov/flarum-discussion-templates`](https://github.com/askvortsov1/flarum-discussion-templates).
+Upgrading from the old version is seamless - simply install this new version and your existing templates and settings will be automatically migrated!

 ## Features

 - **Tag-Based Templates**: Create specific templates for each tag to guide users on what information to include